 - The Coaching Journey ahead.
 How often should sessions occur?
 How long does the coach anticipate the journey will last?
 What does the coach expect from the client?
 What does the client need to do, try, train or read between sessions?

-4. Assessing & Acknowledging the Starting Point
+4. Assess & Acknowledge the Starting Point

 At the beginning of the coaching journey, the client will give self-assessments about strengths, weaknesses, values, passions, dreams, and the situation here and now, (as perceived by the client).
 They provide an overview of experiences they have had throughout their lives.
 This helps to give the coach an idea of what works and how experiences are mastered, perceived, and managed.